 Debt crises are a dramatic end of FDI "flames" (as in Argentina, Russia, Brazil during the same period), in interaction with external aid, currency crises, bank crashes and political turm-oil.

 Being pro-cyclical and lagged, inflows of FDI usually arrive late after robust signs of recovery and expansion.
 The international press helps to tune the sentiment of international investors, providing a kind of "early signal" of FDI inflows in case of "good coverage".

 Outflows of FDI can arise especially in two subsequent periods:

-at the end of the business cycle when very liquid firms try to extend
+a. at the end of the business cycle when very liquid firms try to extend their assets abroad;

 FDI comprehends cross-border Mergers & Acquisition, thus they retain some of their hectic movements, with accelerated boost and severe crashes.